 Automate GitHub with Zapier

 Zapier lets you connect GitHub to thousands of apps, so you can automate more of your Git processes.
-For example, you could automatically get a notification or create a task in your project management tool whenever there's a new pull request in your repository.
+For example, you can automatically get a notification or create a task in your project management tool whenever there's a new pull request in your repository.
 Or you can notify others about new commits to your repo.
 Here are a few templates to get you started, but you can use Zapier to connect GitHub to thousands of other apps.

 To get started with a Zap template—what we call our pre-made workflows—just click on the button.
 It only takes a few minutes to set up.
 You can read more about setting up Zaps here.

 Send Discord channel messages for new commits in Github

 This article was originally published in June 2019 by Khamosh Pathak.
 The most recent update was in September 2023.